-(b) In line with previous years, 2021 also includes the UK contribution
+(b) In line with previous years, 2021 also includes the UK contribution.

 (c) Category 11 of GHG Protocol Corporate Value Chain (Scope 3) Standard.
-Based on upstream production, Eni's share, consistently with IPIECA methodologies. (d) From 2022, the calculation takes into account the geographic breakdown of electricity sales and the contribution of energy sales certified through Guarantees of Origin as fed into the grid and produced by plants vered by 100 percent renewable sources from the assets operated by Eni, in 2022 amounted to 39.4 million tons of CO2eq., a slight reduction compared to 2021, mainly due to the decrease of emissions in the upstream, power and chemicals sectors, partially compensated for by an increase in the transport and gas liquefaction sector.
+Based on upstream production, Eni's share, consistently with IPIECA methodologies. (d) From 2022, the calculation takes into account the geographic breakdown of electricity sales and the contribution of energy sales certified through Guarantees of Origin as fed into the grid and produced by plants owered by 100 percent renewable sources

-(e) Data restated as a result of additional checks performed after the document publication
+(e) Data restated as a result of additional checks performed after the document publication.